Skip to content

 If you see an asterisk (*) in the header, it means this is a double mnemonic.

 If you make a mistake while loading a mnemonic, you can easily edit it.
 Simply touch or navigate to the word you want to change and replace it.
-Edited words will be highlighted in a different color.
+Edited words will be highlighted.
 If the final word contains an invalid checksum, it will appear in red.
 If your checksum word is red, please review your mnemonic carefully, as there may be an error.

 Confirm Wallet Attributes